ebu/ebu-tt-3-xsd/README.md

 ## Cloning

-This schema depends on the ebu/ebu-tt-m-xsd repository and imports it via a git submodule.
+This schema depends on the ebu/ebu-tt-xsd which in turn depends on the ebu/ebu-tt-m-xsd repository;
+those dependencies are imported via a git submodule.
-If cloning from the command line make sure to include the `--recurse-submodules` option, or after cloning run `git submodule init`.
+If cloning from the command line make sure to include the `--recurse-submodules` option, or after cloning run `git submodule init` and `git submodule update`.